tea2code/fantasy-rts/documentation/Development.md

 The deployment step should include copying the *plugins* and *log* directories to the build directory.

+### Example configuration

+Following settings are for Qt Creator.
+Building/deployment steps marked with `code highlighting` are custom steps where the first line is the command, second are arguments and third is the working directory.

+If you're using gcc it is recommended to build with make argument `-j` to benefit from multi core building.

+#### TestPlugin

+Default compile settings with additional copy step after making:

+    xcopy
+    %{buildDir}\release\TestPlugin.dll %{buildDir}\..\..\ /seyi
+    %{buildDir}

+#### Kernel

+Release and debug builds use standard settings.
+For testing create variants of both and add `DEFINES+=UNIT_TEST CONFIG+=UNIT_TEST` to the additional arguments of qmake.
+Executing these builds will execute all unit tests.

+Running includes three custom steps to copy assets into the working directory:

+    xcopy
+    %{sourceDir}\..\plugins %{buildDir}\plugins /seyi
+    %{buildDir}

+    xcopy
+    %{sourceDir}\..\log %{buildDir}\log /seyi
+    %{buildDir}

+    xcopy
+    %{sourceDir}\test\TestPlugin\TestPlugin.dll %{buildDir} /seyi
+    %{buildDir}

 ## Code Style

 There is no particular code style enfored.
 Just some simple recommendations which might help.